rguerreiro/express-device/README.md

 You can check a full working example [here](https://github.com/rguerreiro/express-device/tree/master/example).

-In version 0.3.0 a cool feature was added: the ability to route to a specific view\layout based on the device type (you must pass the app reference to **.device.enableViewRouting(app)** to set it up).
+In version 0.3.0 a cool feature was added: the ability to route to a specific view\layout based on the device type (you must pass the app reference to **device.enableViewRouting(app)** to set it up).
 Consider the code below:

     .
     |-- views